-CURA and HOPE
+CURA and HOPE CDC

 CURA has been actively purchasing properties targeted for improvement.
 Several recent purchases and demolitions of blighted properties have since sprouted community gardens and a new location for the West Side Farmers Market.
 While CURA's efforts have concentrated on commercial properties, it has also provided funding for the efforts of HOPE CDC, a community development corporation that has focused on purchasing residential properties to rehab them or to clear them for development, especially in the CURA Home Ownership Zone.
-Long-range goals of HOPE CDC include coordinating education, job training, and employment through the revitalization efforts.
+Long-range goals of HOPE CDC-include coordinating education, job training, and employment through the revitalization efforts promoting community and population's health by addressing poverty, substance abuse, educations, housing, social services coordination, workforce development and economic development, and other social determinants of health.

-For more information on recent initiatives on the West Side, please see the appendix.
+For more infor nation on recent initiatives on the West Side, please see the appendix.

-- Historic disinvestment - Too much planned and zoned commercial land former commercial sites lie vacant and underutilized - Opportunities for creative reuse of old commercial buildings - Small lot sizes make new housing solutions difficult - Overcoming perception problems - River and highway physically separate West Side from downtown, which makes it difficult to feed off the redevelopment energy there - Possibilities to build on downtown synergy with close proximity as downtown "satellite" neighborhood - Build upon core "Main Street" district for a vibrant mixed-use neighborhood node - Look for historic preservation opportunities - Build upon farmers market - Offer developer incentives such as property tax reductions or low cost loans for property redevelopment - Select one-way street conversions (see Mobility chapter) - CURA or Main Street could buy, rehab, and resell vacant buildings - Major new construction includes the new Edgewood Elementary, Black Diamond Girl Scouts Facility, and Mountain Mission expansion - Two Historic Districts are currently underutilized - Absentee/out-of-state owners and landlords
+- Historic disinvestment - Too much planned and zoned commercial land-former commercial sites lie vacant and underutilized - Opportunities for creative reuse of old commercial buildings - The Neighborhood Reinvestment Overlay District incentives, housing options for small lots are more viable - Overcoming perception problems - River and highway physically separate West Side from downtown, which makes it difficult to feed off the redevelopment energy there - Possibilities to build on downtown synergy with close proximity as downtown "satellite" neighborhood - Build upon core "Main Street" and Mixed Use Corridors areas for a vibrant mixed-use neighborhood node - Look for historic preservation opportunities - Build Ms. Ruby's Corner Market - Offer developer incentives such as property tax reductions, low cost redevelopments or low cost loans for property redevelopment - Select one-way street conversions (see Mobility chapter) - CURA or Main Street could buy, rehab, and resell vacant buildings - Major new construction includes Mary C. Snow West Side Elementary, HOPE Townhouses, Bentley Apartments (Scattered Sites), Stockton Greene, the Beatrice Street Park, and Cato Park Improvements - Promote utilization of Historic Tax Credits in the 4 National Register of Historic DistrictsAbsentee/out-of-state owners and landlords - Absentee homeowners - Declining housing stock

-For more detail on recommendations for the Patrick Street business district, see the Subarea Application on page 25.
+For more detail on recommendations for the Patrick Street business district, see the Subarea Application